personalaccount/Algorithms-Part-1/Pattern Recognition/README.md

 # Programming Assignment 3: Pattern Recognition

+> &copy; This assignment was developed by Kevin Wayne.
 > Please navigate to the official [assignment 3 URL](http://coursera.cs.princeton.edu/algs4/assignments/collinear.html) for details.

 Write a program to recognize line patterns in a given set of points.